iq-coryp/documentation-testing/pages/guides/commerce-guide.md

 ## Overview

-This guide is intended to demonstrate an example of how iQmetrix APIs could be used to create an eCommerce site.
+This guide is intended to demonstrate an example of how iQmetrix APIs could be used to create an eCommerce site or integrate existing eCommerce site with our other products.

 <img src="{{ "/images/commerce-flow.png" | prepend: site.url }}" alt="commerce flow diagram" />